 All students and dogs move out to park, a portion of the school grounds dedicated to doggy doings.
 I stand in my assigned spot motionless as Remmy circles and gyrates and jumps and investigates, and does absolutely everything for 20 minutes except what she is suppose to do.
 Finally we head back in; maybe next time.

 Everyone takes their dog to supper, an interesting and crowded experience.
 Each dog lies to the left of the student's chair, and they are surprisingly well behaved throughout the meal.
 Adjacent dogs almost touch under the separating chair, yet there is never a border dispute.
 My exhaustion impels me to have seconds on everything and gulp several glasses of water.
 Each stroll with Remmy exacts a physical and emotional toll.
 Whenever Remmy strays from my path (about every four steps) I must jerk the leash swiftly, a process called leash correction.
 She is easily as strong as my left arm, so course corrections demand more than a gentle tug.
 My wimpy left hand, accustomed to the awesome task of hitting the control key and a letter simultaneously, quickly develops sores in several places.
-It is also an emotional strain since I dislike inflicting pain on an animal, especially one as beautiful as Remmy, but since she speaks no English there is little choice.
+It is also an emotional strain since I dislike inflicting corrections on an animal, especially one as beautiful as Remmy, but since she speaks no English there is little choice.

 After supper she displays her impressive prowess at mass engulfing.
 We are allotted 15 minutes for feeding, and Remmy requires almost 1, plus another 30 seconds to slurp up her water.
 She eats so fast and is so wound up that she makes noises suggesting the food might return any moment.
 In an effort to calm her down I sit quietly at my desk while she rests under my chair as I type this journal entry.
 She jumps up every now and then, but responds very well when I ask her to resume her prone position.
 I don't know if she feels anything for me yet, but I'm starting to feel something for her.